hq6/Thesis_Proposal/PITCHME.md

 #HSLIDE

 ## Hypothesis
-#### We can achieve high throughput, low latency, and efficient core utilization by allocating cores in the kernel and scheduling in userspace.
+### We can achieve high throughput, low latency, and efficient core utilization by allocating cores in the kernel and scheduling in userspace.

+#HSLIDE

+## Hypothesis

  - Scheduling preemptively in the kernel is inefficient because the kernel is not aware of application state.